bueler/mccarthy/projects/2026/README.md

 # projects/2026/

-These are notes and codes for my two suggested projects for the McCarthy International Summer School in Glaciology in 2026.
-See `README.md` in the subdirectories `coverage/` (Project 7) and `influence/` (Project 8) for documentation.
+This is where I will put notes and codes for my two suggested projects for the McCarthy International Summer School in Glaciology in 2026.
 These projects appear in the [projects list](https://glacierschool.alaska.edu/2026/student-projects-2026) for the Summer School.

-## coverage/

-PROJECT 7: What land is covered by glaciers?
+## PROJECT 7: What land is covered by glaciers?

 ADVISOR: Ed Bueler